 - Inability to relax.

-The symptoms of GAD in children or adolescents may resemble other medical conditions or psychiatric problems.
+Generalized anxiety symptoms in children or adolescents may resemble other medical conditions or psychiatric problems.
 Always consult your child’s doctor for a diagnosis.

 A child psychiatrist or other qualified mental health professional usually diagnoses anxiety disorders in children or adolescents following a comprehensive evaluation.
 Parents who note symptoms of severe anxiety in their child or teen can help by seeking an evaluation and treatment as soon as possible.
 Early treatment may help prevent future problems.